Your Winter Wonderland

 Michaywé Inn the Woods

 The hottest place to be on a cold Friday night?
-Michaywé Inn the Woods—home of the best fish fry in town.
+Michaywé Inn the Woods—nestled against lit cross country ski trails and abundant forest land.
 This Gaylord gem features lighter fare, a full bar, the freshest seafood, perfectly prepared steaks and pasta, along with a pristine view of Lake Michaywé.
 Best of all?
 Patrons can take home a six-pack with their homemade pizza.

 Legends on the Hill